-For flatbed haulers, Tarping is perhaps the most arduous part of the job, the chief reason why Flatbed Driving Professionals command a premium over others.
-Flatbeds, by their very definition, are open topped.
+Tarping is perhaps the most arduous part of the job for flatbed haulers, the chief reason why Flatbed Driving Professionals command a premium over others.
+Flatbeds, by their very definition, are open-topped.
 Loads being hauled on flatbeds need to be tarped frequently to protect the load from the elements.
-Given the significance of Tarps to the flatbed hauler, it is important to get an idea about the basic types of tarps and flatbed tarping systems.
+Given the significance of truck tarps to the flatbed hauler, it is important to get an idea about the basic types of tarps and flatbed tarping systems.

-For consistent loads, load of predictable dimensions, Mechanical Tarping systems are also available in the Market:
+For consistent loads, a load of predictable dimensions, Mechanical tarping systems are also available in the Market:

 All mechanical Tarping systems can be driven by a manual crank or an electrically automated motorized drive.
 The automated systems, while more convenient, can be more expensive and complex.
-Manual systems can be effort intensive, especially during the winter months, but tend to be simpler and robust.
+Manual systems can be effort-intensive, especially during the winter months, but tend to be simpler and more robust.